drBenway/pixi-vn-wiki/start/images.md

 const image = addImage('image1', 'path/to/image.png')
 ```

-If you want initialize the image before and add it to the canvas, you can use the [`GameWindowManager.addCanvasElement`](/advanced/canvas-elements#add-canvas-elements)function.
+If you want initialize the image before and then add it to the canvas, you can use the [`GameWindowManager.addCanvasElement`](/advanced/canvas-elements#add-canvas-elements)function.

 ```typescript
 import { GameWindowManager, CanvasImage } from '@drincs/pixi-vn'